galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 ![In Plot A, dots showing the standard deviation for each PC start high for PC1 then drop substantially for each following PC.
 A sharp bend appears around PC10 where the drop from one PC to the next becomes very small.
 The dots from PC10 onwards are close to the bottom axis, with low standard deviations.
 Plot B looks similar, but the dot for PC10 is a bit higher and there is a gentler slope down towards the horizontal axis from this point.](../../images/scrna-seurat-pbmc3k/seurat_elbowplot.png "Elbow Plot showing the standard deviations for the first 30 PCs after performing A. Separate preprocessing steps B. SCTransform")

 > <question-title></question-title>
-> 1. How many PCs should we use?
+> 1. How many PCs should we use for the separate preprocessing route?
+> 2. How many PCs should we use for the SCTransform route?
 > > <solution-title></solution-title>
 > > 1.
 As with many decisions in single cell analysis, there isn't an exact method for deciding how many PCs we should use.
-The elbow in Plot A (after performing separate preprocesing steps) appears to be around PC9-10, so we'll use 10 dimensions in this tutorial, but you could justifiably choose anywhere between about PC7 to PC12 on the basis of this plot.
+The elbow in Plot A (after performing separate preprocessing steps) appears to be around PC9-10, so we'll use 10 dimensions in this tutorial, but you could justifiably choose anywhere between about PC7 to PC12 on the basis of this plot.
 It is usually better to err on the higher side than to get rid of PCs that might be useful.
 Sometimes it is worth repeating the analysis with different numbers of PCs to see how it affects the results.
-> > In Plot B (for the SCTransform route), there is still a sharp elbow at around PC10, but there is a more gradual slope down towards the x-axis after this.
-We can actually use more PCs when we preprocess with SCTransform because the more effective normalisation method seems to be better at removing technical effects from the data.
-When we preprocess with SCTransform, we assume that higher PCs are more likely to represent subtle biological variation rather than technical effects, so we might improve our results by including more of them.
 > > As always, it is also important to consider biology when making your decision.
 In this case, an expert might have spotted that the genes strongly associated with PCs 12 and 13 are known markers for certain rare subtypes of immune cells (e.g. MZB1 is a marker for plasmacytoid Dendritic cells).
 However, these cells are so rare that we're unlikely to find many in a dataset of this size, so these PCs might not be that useful here.
 In a larger dataset or one that was enriched for these cell types, we might decide to include these PCs in our analysis because of these genes.
-Since we only have 2700 cells, we can't be sure that this is a true biological signal rather than just noise, so we'll stick with the top 10 PCs.
+Since we only have 2700 cells, we can't be sure that this is a true biological signal rather than just noise, so we'll stick with the top 10 PCs on the basis of our Elbow Plot.
 > > It's also worth noting that we calcualted 50 PCs earlier, but only plotted 30 of them here as we wouldn't expect to need all 50 to explain this small dataset (especially after seeing the weaker patterns in those later heatmaps) - if we didn't see a clear bend in this plot, we could try plotting all 50 PCs instead.
-We plotted all 50 after running SCTransfrom as we expect to be able to use more PCs in this case.
-You might want to do this if you're following the SCTransform route where we're using more PCs.
+> > 2.
+In Plot B (for the SCTransform route), there is still a sharp elbow at around PC10, but there is a more gradual slope down towards the x-axis after this.
+In order to capture some of this additional variation for our analysis, we might decide to include 30 PCs.
+The curve of dots will be much flatter and closer to the x-axis after this point, so the additional PCs won't explain much more of the variation.
+> > We can actually use more PCs when we preprocess with SCTransform because the more effective normalisation method seems to be better at removing technical effects from the data.
+When we preprocess with SCTransform, we assume that higher PCs are more likely to represent subtle biological variation rather than technical effects, so we might improve our results by including more of them.
+> > If you're carefully following the SCTransform route instructions then your plot should look a bit different than the one shown above as you should have plotted all 50 PCs!
+We only showed 30 PCs here to enable comparison with the plot for the separate preprocessing route, but you should come to a similar conclusion when you examine your own Elbow Plot.
+We expect to be able to use more PCs in this case, so we want to take a look at all 50.
 > {: .solution}
 {: .question}